 The faculty reported the following financial relationships or relationships to products or devices they or their spouses/life partners have with commercial interest related to the content of this activity:

-Dr le Coutre
+Dr le Coutre has disclosed he received consultation fees from Ariad, Bristol-Myers Squibb, Novartis, and Pfizer.
+He also has performed contracted research for Novartis.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

+Dr Lipton has disclosed that he has received consulting fees from and has performed contracted research for Ariad, Bristol-Myers Squibb, Novartis, Pfizer, and Teva.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 The employees of prIME Oncology have disclosed:

-Nathan Kelly, PhD (medical content reviewer/planner) - no relevant financial relationships
+Briana Betz, PhD (clinical content reviewer/planner) - no relevant financial relationships

 Trudy Stoddert, ELS (editorial content reviewer) - no relevant financial relationships